-The Lodge at Bahia Bustamante is a one off.
-This unique and private coastal basecamp and living museum lies within a 100,000 acre Patagonian steppe property, which forms part of the Marine National Park (Patagonia Austral) and also Blue Patagonia, a UNESCO Biosphere Reserve.
+The Lodge at Bahia Bustamante is a one-off.
+This unique and private coastal basecamp and living museum is set within a 100,000 acre Patagonian steppe property, which forms part of the Marine National Park (Patagonia Austral) and also Blue Patagonia, a UNESCO Biosphere Reserve.
 With IBA status (Important Birding Area) to boot, only a few places in the world are blessed with the sheer quantity & diversity of seabirds and marine mammals.
 It is surrounded by the seemingly infinite views of the steppe and the southern Atlantic ocean.

 Once described by The New York Times as “Argentina’s Private (and Secret) Answer to the Galapagos”, Bahia Bustamante was originally founded in the 1950s as a seaweed settlement and descendants of the same family run the Estancia today.

 Bird watching is exceptional at Bahia Bustamante with a wide variety of species inhabiting different ecosystems, principally marine, intertidal, marsh, wetland and steppe.
 Out of the 16 species of marine birds that nest on Argentina’s coast, 13 do it at Bahia Bustamante.
 There are 2 endemic species; the Chubut Steamer Duck (Tachyeres leucocephalus) is found in large concentrations here, as well as the Olrog´s Gull (Larus Atlanticus).
 Both species are rated internationally as threatened birds.
-Then there are 7 migratory, 5 Neartic and 2 Patagonian species that frequent the area.
+Also 7 migratory, 5 Neartic and 2 Patagonian species frequent the area.

 From October till April guests can also see a great variety and diversity of other marine and Steppe fauna.
 The Sea Lion colony on the islands (Otaria Flavescens) reaches up to 4.000 individuals.
-The richness of the area attracts the presence of killer whales, dolphins and Commerson’s dolphin.
-With a little luck, on their way from or to Valdes Peninsula, but anyone who would like the best chances of seeing those should spend 1 night in the Valdes area in conjunction with a stay at Bahia Bustamante.
-Patagonian cavy (also known as mara or Patagonian hare), lesser rheas and guanacos are easy to spot and, occasionally, some restless armadillo or skunk may lean out of a thorny bush.
-Sunset is the best moment to watch a great variety of birds, Tinamous and even grey foxes and maras Patagonian Hare).
+A Right Whale or an Elephant Seal may be spotted on their way from or to Valdes Peninsula, but anyone who would like the best chances of seeing those should spend 1 night in the Valdes area in conjunction with a stay at Bahia Bustamante.
+Patagonian cavy (also known as mara or Patagonian hare), lesser rheas and guanacos are easy to spot and, occasionally, a restless armadillo or skunk may lean out of a thorny bush.
+Sunset is the best moment to see a great variety of birds, Tinamous and even grey foxes.